arjudavid/leaflet-challenge/README.md

 # leaflet-challenge

-Instructions
+Instructions:

 The instructions for this activity are broken into two parts:

-Part 1: Create the Earthquake Visualization
+- Part 1: Create the Earthquake Visualization
-Part 2: Gather and Plot More Data (Optional)
+- Part 2: Gather and Plot More Data (Optional)

+---

-Part 1: Create the Earthquake Visualization
+## Part 1: Create the Earthquake Visualization

 ![image](https://github.com/user-attachments/assets/b5f00203-2b11-40af-a5dd-121f61ac9ed2)